MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ## Add an annotation if you're a technician using Dynamics 365 Remote Assist mobile

-1. As the technician, you can place your annotations in your shared environment.
+- As the technician, you can place your annotations in your shared environment.
 The remote collaborator will see your annotations in real time on their device.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing an annotation.](./media/in-call-ram.png)

-## Adding annotations for remote collaborators in Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile calls
+## Add an annotation if you're a remote collaborator using Dynamics 365 Remote Assist mobile

 1. To add annotations, select **Start annotating**.